nighthawkcoders/society-of-coders/data/lessons/booleanExpressions.md

   - Can be used to dictate what processes occur
   - Has two parts - the condition and the desired output of what the statement is going to say

-Here is a sample if statement
+Here is a sample if statement:

+Note that every if statement has a conditional operator that can be evaluated by a simple true or false statement.

+`
 int x = 20;
 int y = 18;

 if (x > y) {

   System.out.println("x is greater than y");

 }
+`
 Boolean Operators are essential to implementing a conditional statement.

 | Common Operators | Description |